 For vanishing interaction ($g=0$), the energy gap $\hbar\Delta_\phi$ between crossing levels $\ket{01}_{\phi}$ and $\ket{10}_{\phi}$ is given by

-This gap gives the distance between the two lines in Fig.~\ref{Fig:explanation}(b) except that a realistic multi-level fluxonium model was used for numerical results in the figure.
+This gap gives the distance between the two lines in Fig.~\ref{Fig:explanation}(b) except that a realistic multi level fluxonium model was used for numerical results in the figure.
 At the level crossing, $\Delta_{\phi}$ vanishes and $a^2_\phi=\hbar^2|\omega_A^2-\omega_\phi^2|$.

-When $g\neq 0$, the interaction introduces an off-diagonal term in the reduced Hamiltonian in the two-dimensional subspace $\mathcal{C} = \{\ket{0}_A\ket{1}_{B,\phi}, \ket{1}_A\ket{0}_{B,\phi}\}$:
+When $g\neq 0$, the interaction introduces an off-diagonal term in the reduced Hamiltonian in the two-dimensional subspace $\mathcal{C} = \{\ket{0}_A\ket{1}_{B,\phi}, \ket{1}_A\ket{0}_{B,\phi}\}$,